uvarc/rc-website/content/userinfo/ivy/overview.md

 4. In one panel, click on the **Collections** field and select your computer.
 You can then click to the directory that contains the data you want to move, or type the path to the directory in the **Path** field.
 Click the files or folders you want to transfer to select them.

-5. In the remaining panel, click on the **Collections** field and search for and select the **Ivy Secure DTN**.
+5. In the remaining panel, click on the **Collections** field and search for and select the **UVA IVY-DTN**.
 Select the storage share to which you want to transfer data.
 (Unless you are part of multiple Ivy projects, you should only see one storage folder.)

 6. Click the **Start** button beneath the first panel (should be highlighted) to begin the data transfer.